jngaravitoc/bfe-scan/README.md

-BFE-py is a python package specialized in analyzing snapshots from idealized N-body simulations using analytic Basis Function Expansions (BFE).
+SCF-py is a python package specialized in analyzing snapshots from idealized N-body simulations using the Self-Consitent (SCF) Field Expansion.

 # Features:
   - Compute BFE expansion from a collection of snapshots